-Indicate if the recipient developed pericardial effusion and continue with question 103.
+Indicate Yes or No if the recipient developed pericardial effusion.

 Question 103: Was hepatomegaly present on radiographic imaging (liver span > 15 cm) or on examination (liver edge palpable > 3 cm below right costal margin)?

 At the time of diagnosis or prior to first therapy, indicate if the liver spanned more than 15 cm (by radiographic imaging) or the edge of the liver was palpable more than 3 cm (by physical examination).
-Indicate “yes” if hepatomegaly was present.
-Indicate “no” if hepatomegaly was not present.
-Indicate “unknown” if it was not possible to determine the presence or absence of hepatomegaly.
+If hepatomegaly was present, select Yes.
+Indicate No or Unknown if hepatomegaly was not present or it was not possible to determine the presence or absence of hepatomegaly.

-Questions 104-105: Specify the level of serum alkaline phosphatase:
+Questions 104 – 106: Specify the level of serum alkaline phosphatase

-Indicate whether the alkaline phosphatase (ALP) level at the time of amyloidosis diagnosis or prior to first treatment is “known” or “unknown.”
-If “known,” report the laboratory value and unit of measure documented on the laboratory report in question 105 and continue with question 106.
-If “unknown,” continue with question 107.
+Indicate whether the alkaline phosphatase (ALP) level at the time of amyloidosis diagnosis or prior to first treatment is Known or Unknown.
+If Known, report the laboratory value, unit of measure, and specify the upper limit of normal, as documented on the laboratory report.
+If Unknown, continue with question 107.

 Question 107: Was there clinical suspicion of gastrointestinal (GI) involvement?

-GI involvement by amyloidosis is usually proven by biopsy; however, clinical symptoms of gastrointestinal involvement may include esophageal reflux, constipation, nausea and abdominal pain, diarrhea, weight loss, or early satiety (fullness).2 Indicate if there was any clinical suspicion of GI involvement at diagnosis or prior to the first therapy.
-If “yes,” continue with question 108.
-If “no” or “unknown,” continue with question 109.
+GI involvement by amyloidosis is usually proven by biopsy; however, clinical symptoms of gastrointestinal involvement may include esophageal reflux, constipation, nausea and abdominal pain, diarrhea, weight loss, or early satiety (fullness).2 Indicate Yes or No if there was any clinical suspicion of GI involvement at diagnosis or prior to the first therapy.
+If there was not any clinical suspicion of GI involvement at diagnosis or it is not known, select No or Unknown and continue with question 109.

 2 Cowan AJ, Skinner M, Seldin DC, Berk JL, Lichtenstein DR, O’Hara CJ, Doros G, Sanchorawala V. Amyloidosis of the gastrointestinal tract: A 13-year, single-center, referral experience.
 Haematologica.
 2013;98(1):141-146.